OpenSpace/OpenSpace-Docs/content/milky-way/stars/star-orbits/index.md

 Everything in the Universe moves.
-The Sun and its family of planets move through the Milky Way galaxy at about 860,000 kilometers per hour (530,000 miles per hour) in a relatively stable orbit.
+The Earth moves around the Sun, and the Sun and its family of planets move through the Milky Way galaxy at about 860,000 kilometers per hour (530,000 miles per hour) in a relatively stable orbit.
 One circuit around---our "galactic year"---takes about 225 million earth years.
 The last time the Sun was in the same spot in the Galaxy, dinosaurs ruled Earth.
 With these assets, we illustrate one-billion-year orbital trajectories for seven stars with varying speeds and directions.